tekknolagi/tekknolagi.github.com/_posts/2025-06-30-class-distribution.md

 * how many hidden classes seen (1, 2 to K, or &gt;K)
 * which hidden classes seen (as long as &lt;= K)
-* in what order the hidden classes were seen
+* if polymorphic, in what order the hidden classes were seen

 But we want more information than that: we want to know if the access patterns are skewed in some way.